eobrain/webhome/_posts/2013-09-01-dance-of-the-two-cultures.md

 independent Ireland.
 Strength in literature and strength in politics seemed to go together.

-![EU Stem Statistics][2] *Percentage of Working Population with Science and Technology Education in various Eutopean Countries in 2009 (Figure 4.7 of “Science, technology* and innovation in Europe, Eurostat 2011)*
+![Percentage of Working Population with Science and Technology Education in various Eutopean Countries in 2009 (Figure 4.7 of “Science, technology* and innovation in Europe, Eurostat 2011)][2]

 Now almost a century has passed.
 Look at the graph above that shows a measure of how high tech the workforce of each country in Europe is, and note that the